yukkyo/PyTorch-FilterResponseNormalizationLayer/README.md

 ## 0. How to apply FRN to your model

-Add your own FRN and TLU.
+Replace `BatchNorm2d + ReLU` in the model with `FRN + TLU` yourself.
-For now, it is difficult to change easily with functions.
+Currently, it is difficult to easily replace them with functions.
-(Because many models use the same ReLU in various places.)
+Because many models use the same ReLU in various places.

 ## 1. Experiment(Classification)